IntensiveCoLearning/english/Derick_EICL1st.md

 - I've tried many different methods for learning English, but I've never been able to stick with one for long.
 This is definitely not the right approach.
 I should persevere and actively use the language to express myself and communicate effectively.

+### 2024.7.12
+- Today's lesson, based on "[Learning English: Working from Home Vocabulary for A1 Beginners](https://blog.ithuo.net/posts/learning-english-working-from-home-vocabulary-a1-beginners/)" by Derick (ithuo.net), focuses on effective time management strategies for remote work.
+It emphasizes the importance of planning, prioritizing tasks, and communicating with colleagues to ensure efficient and productive workflows.
+To minimize distractions and potential setbacks, it's crucial to inform others of potential risks or delays.

+- In reality, we all face limitations in controlling our time perfectly.
+Instead, we must strive to make the most of the time we have available and prioritize tasks accordingly.

 听写笔记的方法和演示，以 https://www.bilibili.com/video/BV1U7411a7xG 为例，仅参考：

 1. 不看字幕，听写发音内容，不会的没关系，尽量写即可